 But how can this be implemented easily?
 This shows how fundamental an intelligent role concept is!
 If you can control authorizations at a component level, you can quickly implement individual dashboards.
 There is no need to create individual views for each dedicated user group – instead, a default is set up and the individual elements would be shown or hidden, depending on the authorization.
 And how do you distribute the dashboards you create to users?
 A simple implementation would be if dashboards could be shared with other users via a simple link.

 To put it simply, this can be imagined as a kind of „template“, as it is used in content management systems like WordPress.
 Thus, several parties benefit directly from the creation, which reduces the workload.
 At the same time, these dashboards can also be assigned to OTHER projects.
 Advantage: Faster progress in individual projects and easier creation of new projects.
 In this way, views can be distributed throughout the entire company via a deep link in the form of a URL.
 This factor is essential when it comes to the scalability of data projects.

 CONCLUSION: As with workflow, individual views are important if analytics environments are to be used as widely as possible.
 With the combination of an authorization concept and the possibility to distribute, the workload and training period can be reduced.

-Are you looking for an innovative analytic platform?
+Are you looking for an innovative data science platform?
 Then discover YUNA!